Aaron98990/ways-of-the-game/misconduct.md

 - gesture the wearing of spectacles
 - invading a match official's personal space
 - unnesessairly touching a match official to get their attention [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=969)
-- surrounding a match official (don't bother explaining anything if there are more than two people from the same team) [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=1101)
+- surrounding a match official (don't bother explaining anything if there are more than two people from the same team) (if persistent and ignoring warnings, suspend the game & send players to benches & show at least two cautions) [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=1101)
 - a player being held back but continues disagreeing
 - Air punching towards or away a match official or any other aggressive arm gesture/motion [1](https://youtu.be/hvfV4TPBKxw?feature=shared&t=324), [2](https://youtu.be/ltfnLOybxH8?feature=shared&t=44)
 - coming a distance or running to complain, esspecially a goalkeeper [1](https://youtu.be/1g2DRURrbAo?t=805)